LYFsmile Logo

 2. Difficulty in Learning

-Child struggles to learn basic things like numbers, alphabets, shapes, or names even after repeated teaching.
+The child struggles to learn basic things like numbers, letters, shapes, or names even after repeated teaching.

 3. Poor Attention